bictorv/chaosnet-bridge/CONTACTS.md

-It also responds to the `STATUS` protocol (see AI Memo 628), using the host name from the "myname" configuration parameter (defaults to the DNS name of the configured Chaosnet address ("chaddr" below), or the "real" host name, up to first period).
+It also responds to the `STATUS` protocol (see AI Memo 628), using the host name from the "myname" configuration parameter (defaults to the DNS name of the configured Chaosnet address (the "chaddr" parameter), or the "real" host name, up to first period).

 ### `TIME` and `UPTIME`